chronosXIV/Main-Blog/README.md

 - Fixed overflowing text.
 - Original source had issues where the infinite scroll would get stuck if the webpage did not load fast enough, which I fixed.
 - Changed styling choices like the cursor, the favicon, the font type, size and colours, post borders, post backgrounds, blog background, etc.

+PS: Alumina is a name for Aluminium Oxide, but it's the name of my blog as it's the title of a song I really like.